IbzanHyena/blog.ibzan.co.uk/articles/2023-01-06-typescript-template.md

 # TypeScript as an HTML Templating Format

 I made a [website to serve as a character reference][ref] recently.
-It's [written in TypeScript using Next.js][ref source], and it got me thinking.
+It&rsquo;s [written in TypeScript using Next.js][ref source], and it got me thinking.

 Is TypeScript (or JavaScript) a really good format for producing HTML from templates?